tdwg/bdq/tg2/_review/BDQ_Core_Introduction.md

 Test specifications consist of the metadata (e.g., identifier, preferred label, description, information elements acted upon, information elements consulted, expected response, data quality dimension, parameters and default behavior, notes) required to understand the test, its context, and its potential uses, and to implement it in a way that is compliant with the standard.

-The specifications for expected responses from tests consist of metadata (status, result, and comment) required to for a user to interpret and act upon the data (information elements) pertinent to the test that was run, whether the information elements were those consulted or those acted upon.
+The specifications for expected responses from tests consist of metadata (status, result, and comment) required for a user to interpret and act upon the data (information elements) pertinent to the test that was run, whether the information elements were those consulted or those acted upon.

 The [BDQ User's Guide](https://github.com/tdwg/bdq/blob/master/tg2/_review/BDQ_Core_Users_Guide.md) is intended to contain everything needed to understand the nature or the tests and the responses from them when they are run.